-- 1. Demonstrate proficiency in reporting data numerically and graphically by achieving 80% on associated assignments (Chapters 1-3). - 2.
-Demonstrate proficiency in identifying and analyzing the following types and levels of data using appropriate statistical methods by achieving 80% on associated assignments (Chapters 1-2). - a.
+- 1. Demonstrate proficiency in reporting data numerically and graphically by achieving 80% on associated assignments (Chapters 1 3). - 2.
+Demonstrate proficiency in identifying and analyzing the following types and levels of data using appropriate statistical methods by achieving 80% on associated assignments (Chapters 1 2). - a.
 Identify and analyze qualitative (nominal, ordinal) data using appropriate statistical methods. - b.
 Identify and analyze quantitative (continuous, discrete, interval, ratio) data using appropriate statistical methods. - 3.
 Demonstrate proficiency in calculating the following descriptive statistics by achieving 80% on associated assignments (Chapter 4). - a.
 Identify and calculate descriptive statistics based on measures of central tendency. - b.
 Identify and calculate descriptive statistics based on measures of variation. - 4.
 Demonstrate proficiency in analyzing discrete and continuous probability distributions by achieving 80% on associated assignments (Chapters 4, 6 8, 15). - a.
 Use the properties of probabilities to calculate probabilities by using the concepts of probability, specifically: complements, addition rules, mutual exclusivity, multiplication of dependent and independent probabilities, and conditional probabilities. - b.
-Calculate probabilities within binomial and Poisson distributions, normal distributions, F-distributions, and chi-square distributions. - c.
-Calculate probabilities using the Empirical Formula and the Central Limit theorem. - 5.
-Demonstrate understanding and proficiency in calculating confidence intervals, conducting hypothesis tests, and calculating p-values by achieving 80% on associated assignments (Chapters 9 10).
+Calculate probabilities within binomial and Poisson distributions, normal distributions, Fdistributions, and chi-square distributions. - c.
+Calculate probabilities using the Empirical Formula and the Central Limit theorem. - Demonstrate understanding and proficiency in calculating confidence intervals, conducting hypothesis tests, and calculating p-values by achieving 80% on associated assignments (Chapters 9 - 10). - a.

-- a.
 Calculate confidence intervals when the population standard deviation is known/unknown and for proportions. - b.
 Conduct hypothesis testing when the population standard deviation is known/unknown and for proportions. - c.
 Calculate p-values for all hypothesis tests. - 6.
 Demonstrate proficiency in calculating inferential statistics (one or two populations) by achieving 80% on associated assignments (Chapter 11). - a.
 Compare means or proportions of two populations. - b.
 Compare means of two treatments within one population. - 7.
 Demonstrate proficiency in calculating inferential statistics (three or more populations and relationships) by achieving 80% on associated assignments (Chapters 12 14). - a.
 Compare means of three or more populations using analysis of variance (ANOVA). - b.
 Correlate two variables or treatments using Pearson's Product Correlation. - c.
 Relate two variables or treatments using simple linear regression. - d.
 Relate two or more predictor variables to a linear response variable using multiple regression. - 8.
-Demonstrate proficiency in calculating inferential statistics (relationships of categorical variables) by achieving 80% on associated assignments (Chapter 15). - a.
-Test the relationship of two or more categorical variables (tests of independence). - 9.
-Demonstrate proficiency in creating and analyzing statistical process control charts for both continuous and qualitative variables by achieving 80% on associated assignments and exams (Chapter 17). - a.
+Demonstrate proficiency in calculating inferential statistics (relationships of categorical variables) by achieving 80% on associated assignments (Chapter 15).

+- a.
+Test the relationship of two or more categorical variables (tests of independence). - Demonstrate proficiency in creating and analyzing statistical process control charts for both continuous and qualitative variables by achieving 80% on associated assignments and exams (Chapter 17). - a.
 Create and analyze mean and range process control charts (x-barR charts). - b.
-Create and analyze mean and range process control charts (p-charts). - 10.
-Demonstrate proficiency in analyzing situations and applying statistical methods to make sound decisions. - a.
-Describe the Phases of Decision Making and apply the Phases in an experiential exercise. - b.
-At the end of each module, apply the required Phases of Decision Making in each given scenario, and make recommendations based on the information given in those scenarios.
+Create and analyze mean and range process control charts (p-charts).